samualtnorman/phone-number/README.md

 * The first argument is the output metadata file path.
 * `--countries` argument is a comma-separated list of the countries included (if `--countries` is omitted then all countries are included).
 * `--extended` argument may be passed to include all regular expressions for precise phone number validation and getting phone number type, which will enlarge the resulting metadata size approximately twice.
 * `--types ...` argument may be passed instead of `--extended` to generate metadata that _only_ supports the selected phone number types (a comma-separated list, e.g. `--types mobile,fixed_line`).
 [See the list of all possible phone number types](https://gitlab.com/catamphetamine/libphonenumber-js/blob/master/source/tools/generate.js#L6-L18).
+Other phone number types will still be parseable, but they won't be recognized as being "valid" (`.isValid()` will return `false`), and also their "type" won't be detected (`.getType()` will return `undefined`).
 </details>

 ####